Proto-Form Vacuum Forming Machine Plans

 How does it work?

-Lets go through the process, (refer to the drawing at right).
+Lets go through the process:

 - Clip a plastic sheet into the carrier frame and raise the lift handle until it locks.
 This raises the plastic to the overhead oven where it will heat until it gets soft.